RMercer1014/RMercer1014/README.md

 - 👋 Hi, I’m @RMercer1014
 - 👀 I’m interested in all things Computer Science
-- 🌱 I’m currently learning The Odin Project and various
+- 🌱 I’m currently learning The Odin Project
 - 💞️ I’m looking to collaborate on anything that could help me gain experience
 - 📫 How to reach me www.linkedin.com/in/ryan-mercer-64154917b